ปืนอีเดี่ยวลูกซองหักลำไบคาลจากรัสเซีย | Naaming Kotchanok

 What are the key features of the Baikal single-shot break-action shotgun?

-The Baikal single-shot shotgun features a 29.5-inch barrel, a break-action mechanism with an external hammer, a black receiver, and a light walnut stock.
-It also comes with factory-installed sling swivels.
+The Baikal single-shot break-action shotgun features a 29.5-inch barrel, a walnut stock, a break-action mechanism with an external hammer, and a cross-bolt safety.
+It is manufactured in Russia and is known for its construction quality.

-These shotguns are made in Russia.
-The speaker expresses a preference for Russian steel quality and overall construction, finding them superior to similar models manufactured in Turkey.
+The Baikal single-shot break-action shotgun is made in Russia.
+The speaker notes a preference for Russian steel quality and overall construction compared to similar models from Turkey.

-What is the correct safety procedure when ejecting shells from this shotgun?
+What is the correct way to eject a shell from this shotgun?

-When opening the action to eject a spent shell, it's crucial to tilt the gun away from your face.
-This prevents the ejected casing from hitting you.
+When ejecting a spent shell from the Baikal single-shot break-action shotgun, it is important to tilt the firearm away from your face.
+This prevents the ejected casing from striking you.

 Related News